Network Commands Basics: Checking Connectivity with ip and ifconfig

 • eth0 — interface name (may be enp0s3 etc.)

-• UP / LOWER_UP — logically up / physical link present
+• LOWER_UP — the physical link is connected

 To inspect one interface only: